Dealing with anti-social behaviour

 Details will be taken from the young person by the officer; the cards will then be forwarded to the ASB team.
 Depending on the type of incident and number of times the young person has come to attention in the past the following actions could take place:

 A series of warning letters are sent the parents/guardians of young people detailing the incident and what actions should be taken.
-There is normally a limit of 3 yellow cards/warning letters within a six month period before any further preventative or formal action is considered.
+There is normally a limit of 3 yellow cards/warning letters within a six month period before any further preventive or formal action is considered.

 Incidents detailed include underage drinking, possession of alcohol underage, causing noise and anti-social disturbances in a recognised anti-social behaviour hotspot area, causing anti-social behaviour and nuisance in and around town centres, shops, neighbourhoods, parks, community centres/spaces or specific incidents targeting a certain group of or individual victims.